Guy Gibson: Film portrayal

 A 1955 film, The Dam Busters, was made of the exploits of No. 617 Squadron; Gibson was played by Richard Todd in the film.

+Vickers VC10

+An RAF Vickers VC10 airliner, serial number XV102, was named Guy Gibson in 1968, soon after it came into service.
+The aircraft's duties included carrying Margaret Thatcher while she was prime minister, as well as members of the Royal Family.
+It flew with the RAF until it was withdrawn from service in 2011; it was scrapped in 2012.

 Fiction

 Gibson appears as a fictionalized character in Stephen Baxter's The Time Ships, the authorised sequel to The Time Machine.
 Barnes Wallis also has a role in this story.

 Commemorative plaque

 To commemorate Gibson's residency there is a blue plaque at 32 Aberdeen Place, St John's Wood, north London.

-A plaque also marks the house of Eve's parents, where he and Eve occasionally lived between their marriage and 1943, on Archer Road, Penarth.
+A plaque also marks the house of Eve's parents, where he and Eve occasionally lived between their marriage and 1943, at 1 Archer Road, Penarth.

 Honours, awards and citations

 Gibson's Victoria Cross and other medals are on display at the Royal Air Force Museum, Hendon, England.

 Initially Eve Gibson presented them to the Imperial War Museum.
 However, in 1956 she presented them to Gibson's father.
 He wore them to the Remembrance Day parade in 1956.
 He then passed them on to St Edward's School and they were placed in the school's memorial library until his death in 1968.